yggilabs/blog/docs/_posts/2018-11-23-choosing-a-domain.md

 ---
 layout: post
-title: Choosing a Domain
+title: Project Graph | Choosing a Domain
-categories: [Project Graph]
+categories: Project Graph
 tags: [abstract,graphs,math]

 ---

-<h1 id="choosing-a-domain-not-the-cleric-kind">Choosing a domain (not the cleric kind)</h1>
+<h1 id="choosing-a-domain">#2  Choosing a Domain</h1>
-<p>This article is kind of a detour.
-I wanted to establish new terminology and introduce a few methods for working on problems later on.
+<p>This is the second article in this series and it’s kind of a detour.
+I wanted to introduce a few methods for working on problems later on.
 This is very concept heavy so it may not be that interesting on it’s own; however, I will be referencing this text in later articles.</p>
-<p>We are about to get into some math here; namely, lambda calculus.
-It sounds scary and if you are looking ahead it probably looks scary too but, it’s actually very simple.
+<p>When I say domain, I don’t mean the cleric kind.
+We are about to get into some math here; namely, lambda calculus.
+It sounds scary but, it’s actually very simple.
 There are really only three steps to all of our problems here.</p>
 <ol>
 <li>Assignment — Draw an arrow, put the stuff you know on the left and the thing you want to know on the right.
 <ul>